|Degree Level||High school diploma or equivalent; some college-level work required|

 As first responders to crime and other emergencies, police officers pursue and arrest perpetrators, contain situations and ensure civilian safety.
 Officers conduct investigations at crime scenes, which may involve talking with witnesses, obtaining evidence and determining potential suspects.
 To become a police officer, individuals need to meet physical and educational requirements, as well as complete a state-approved police academy training program.

-According to the U.S. Bureau of Labor Statistics (BLS), before becoming a police officer, applicants need to meet the minimum educational requirements, which usually include a high school diploma or its equivalent (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), before becoming a police officer, the first step applicants need to take is to meet the minimum educational requirements, which usually include a high school diploma or its equivalent.
 Most law enforcement agencies require that police officer applicants complete some college-level courses prior to entering police academy.
 Earning an undergraduate degree may also be required for some police officer positions, but that requirement varies by department.

 Most individuals enroll in criminal justice or police science degree programs.
 Coursework in criminal justice degree programs includes criminology, evidence gathering, law enforcement strategies and constitutional rights.
 Police science degree programs require similar coursework, but these programs usually offer more opportunities for students to specialize through various degree concentrations, such as police administration or crime scene investigations.
 Furthermore, some police science degree programs require students to be simultaneously enrolled in police academy.